Tour Guides & Sightseeing Operators

 All vehicles transporting persons for compensation on Niagara Parks property must carry an Niagara Parks Sightseeing Licence.
 For the purposes of sightseeing licences, vehicles are separated into four classes:

 - Class 1 – a sightseeing vehicle designed to carry one to six passengers, operating on a regular schedule (2 days per week or more) approved by Niagara Parks and excluding groups being conveyed from schools.
+(Apply now)

 - Class 2 – a sightseeing vehicle designed to carry seven or more passengers, operating on a regular schedule (2 days per week or more) approved by the Commission and excluding groups being conveyed from schools.
+(Apply now)

 - Class 3 – a sightseeing vehicle not operating on a regular schedule (less than 2 days per week) and excluding groups being conveyed from schools.
+(Buy Online)